qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 Before responding to the client, the peer handling the request dispatches all operations according to the current topology in order to keep the data synchronized across the cluster.

 - reads uses a partial fan-out strategy to optimize latency and availability
-- writes are executed in parallel on all healthy sharded replicas
+- writes are executed in parallel on all active sharded replicas

 Once the server responds, peers have been updated provididing a read after write consistency for sequential operations.